 good results) --but can it be a problem for your dog's skin?
 And what about

-your poor dog's sensitive nose (4000 times more sensitive than ours).
+your poor dog's sense of smell (4000 times more sensitive than ours).
 "But

 being pestered by fleas is far worse" --might be the response.
 (Best to

-* Flea combs, with really assiduous combing, at least works initially.
-Get one of the new combs with a double row of dull tipped tines, and work with a shallow-filled bowl of soap water --so you can bang the comb on the bowl's edge to knock off the fleas.
+* Flea combing, --really assiduous combing, it at least works initially.
+Get one of the new combs with a double row of dull tipped tines and work with a shallow-filled bowl of soapy water --so you can bang the comb on the bowl's edge to knock off the fleas.
 (Take care that your dog doesn't lap up the soap water.)
 My impression, however, is that you slowly but surely evolve newer generations of fleas which learn how to slip through the tines and not get caught.

-* Empty the bowl and flush them dow --toilet is best.
+* Empty the bowl and flush them down the toilet.
 The soap/detergent

-disables but doesn't seem to really kill them, so some manage to crawl
+disables but doesn't seem to really kill them, so some will manage to crawl